-Hypotheses refinement first applies a qualitative forward propagation and then quantitative parameter estimation.
-In the qualitative step, for each hypothesized fault candidate we forward propagate the qualitative effects of the fault through the TCG.
-This is done in the mode that the fault occurred.
-If the qualitative predictions do not match the observations in the mode, then we have one of two possible situations.
+In the qualitative step, the forward propagation for the hypothesized faults is first performed in the mode in which the fault occurred.
+The progressive monitoring algorithm is used to check if the signatures match the actual observations.
+If the qualitative predictions of the fault signature do not match the current observations, we have to consider one of two possible situations.
 Either the fault candidate is invalid or a mode change has occurred in the system.
 To take into account both possibilities, all possible mode changes from the current mode are hypothesized.
 This involves using the model of the controller plus additional information from the system to limit the number of possible mode transitions.
-For each of the hypothesized modes, forward propagation is continued to come up with qualitative predictions in the new mode.
-If the predictions still do not match the observations, then the mode candidate is dropped.
-For a fault hypothesis, if all mode candidates are dropped, then the fault candidate is dropped since none of the possible mode change sequences were sufficient to make the predictions for the fault candidate and the observations consistent.
+For each of the hypothesized modes, the forward propagation algorithm is repeated to generate the qualitative fault signatures.
+If the predicted signatures still do not match the observations, further mode transitions are considered.
+When applied a number of times, this may generate a large number of trajectories that one has to track.
+If the discrepancies persist for a period of time then the corresponding candidate is dropped from the list.
+Otherwise, quantitative parameter estimation is initiated to continue the tracking process.